 iShares STOXX Europe 600 Food & Beverage

-The Fund seeks to track the performance of an index composed of companies from the European Food & Beverage sector.
+The Fund seeks to track the performance of an index composed of companies from the European food and beverage sector.

 Compagnies | Proportion |